UCLComputerScience/COMP0016_2020_21_Team14/docs/index.md

 ### Week 16 (22/03/2021 - 28/03/2021)
 <p style = "text-align: justify">
+Final changes to the Portfolio entries and submission of necessary material.
+Code handover to clients.
+Review of finalized content and submission for marking.
 </p>

 ### Week 15 (15/03/2021 - 21/03/2021)
 <p style = "text-align: justify">
+Final modifications to the iOS application and the CMS.
+Code review with TA and clients to discuss the developed product, explain the code and its main functionalities and confirm that the requirements have been met.
 </p>

 ### Week 14 (08/03/2021 - 14/03/2021)
 <p style = "text-align: justify">
+Extensive testing of the iOS application to ensure consistent runtime, efficient fetching of required data from the CMS and elimination of bugs and errors.
 </p>

 ### Week 13 (01/03/2021 - 07/03/2021)
 <p style = "text-align: justify">
+Start of development for the static report website.
+Tutorials on static websites were followed to determine the best way to implement the required functionality and achieve the desired result.
 </p>

 ### Week 12 (22/02/2021 - 28/02/2021)